 Monitoring organization

 The monitoring process will be carried out and responsibility by the project owner.
 A monitoring panel will be established by the plant managers to be in charge of monitoring the data and information relating to the calculation of emission reductions with the cooperation of the Technical and Financial Department.
 A CDM manager will be assigned full charge the monitoring works.
-The operation and management structure shown below:
+The operation and management structure are shown below: